There are a lot of WordPress Automation tools that are continuously helping the blogger to speed up the process of blogging.

 With the Edit Flow plugin, you can streamline and automate most of the content production process right in WordPress.
 You won’t need to email with writers when you can communicate via comments in individual posts and receive notifications when a post is ready for your review as an editor.

-Automating the writing and content review process of a multi-author blog can save both writers and editors tons of time and will lead to move high-quality content on your blog.
+Automating the writing and content review process of a multi-author blog can save both writers and editors tons of time and will lead to moving high-quality content on your blog.

 8. WP Smush for image optimization